Curriculum

 Online Degree

 An entirely online version of the Master of Tourism Management degree has been created through a partnership with Colorado State University Online.
 This online degree is ideal for those students who are not able to attend the on-campus degree.
-It is also the right choice for those who wish to take classes part-time.
-The online MTM program can be completed in as little as nine months, just like the on campus program, depending on students’ work and life constraints.
+The online MTM program can be completed in as little as nine months, just like the on-campus program, depending on students’ work and life constraints.
 Be sure to discuss the time required to complete the program with one of our program advisors.

 Course Descriptions